dotkom/regme/README.md

 2. Install project dependencies ...\
   `npm install` or `make install` or `yarn`

-3. Build the project ...\
+3. Build the project and generate documentation ...\
   `npm run build` or `make`

 4. Build the project and watch for changes, re-building on changes ...\